hammockman/breather/Design/Final/Documentation/UserGuide.md

 ### WARNINGS

 **Untrained Personnel** Only properly trained personnel should operate the ventilator.
-The AgVent ventilator is a restricted medical device designed for use by Respiratory Therapists or other properly trained and qualified personnel under the direction of a physician and in accordance with applicable laws and regulations.
+The {{vent}} ventilator is a restricted medical device designed for use by Respiratory Therapists or other properly trained and qualified personnel under the direction of a physician and in accordance with applicable laws and regulations.

 **Leak Testing the Patient Breathing Circuit** The patient circuit must be leak tested before connection to the patient.
 In addition, correct operation of the ventilator alarm, displays and controls should also be checked.
 Harm to the patient or ineffective ventilation may result from failure to leak test the patient breathing circuit before connection to a patient.